pultar/ase/doc/ase/calculators/nwchem.rst

 ==========

 The list of possible parameters and their defaults is shown below.
+See the NWChem documentation for full explanations of these different options.

 =============== ======== ======================== ============================
 keyword         type     default value            description